zitadel/zitadel/docs/docs/concepts/features/audit-trail.md

 ---

 ZITADEL provides you with an built-in audit trail to track all changes and events over an unlimited period of time.
-Most solutions replace a historic record and track changes in a separate log when information is updated.
+Most other solutions replace a historic record and track changes in a separate log when information is updated.
-ZITADEL only ever appends data in an [Eventstore](https://docs.zitadel.com/docs/concepts/eventstore), keeping all historic record.
+ZITADEL only ever appends data in an [Eventstore](https://zitadel.com/docs/concepts/eventstore), keeping all historic record.
 The audit trail itself is identical to the state, since ZITADEL calculates the state from all the past changes.

 ![Example of events that happen for a profile change and a login](/img/concepts/audit-trail/audit-log-events.png)

-This form of audit log has several real-life benefits.
+This form of audit log has several benefits over storing classic audit logs.
 You can view past data in-context of the whole system at a single point in time.
 Reviewing a past state of the application can be important when tracing an incident that happened months back.
 Moreover the eventstore provides a truly complete and clean audit log.